jundalisay/superb/content/en/research/other/alien/essassani/life.md

 4. Your Higher Self then tunes into your EXCITED STATE and your desire, and then begins working on getting for you a WAY BETTER outcome than anything you could have ever imagined.

-By hanging on to your Visualization and insisting that the outcome be in that form, you are LIMITING the optimum outcome, and preventing your Higher Self from bringing you an outcome that is FAR SUPERIOR to anything that you could have ever imagined or thought of.
-And it can bring it to you in an easier and faster way, than the particular outcome you were insisting on.
+By hanging on to your Visualization and insisting that the outcome be in that form, you are:
+- LIMITING the optimum outcome
+- preventing your Higher Self from bringing you an outcome that is FAR SUPERIOR to anything that you could have ever imagined

+Your higher mind can bring it to you in an easier and faster way, than the particular outcome you were insisting on.